Musixal/Backhaul/README.md

     ```toml
     [server]# Local, IRAN
-    bind_addr = "0.0.0.0:3080"  # Address and port for the server to listen (mandatory).
+    bind_addr = "0.0.0.0:3080"    # Address and port for the server to listen on (mandatory).
-    transport = "tcp"           # Protocol ("tcp", "tcpmux", or "ws", optional, default: "tcp").
+    transport = "tcp"             # Protocol to use ("tcp", "tcpmux", or "ws", optional, default: "tcp").
-    token = "your_token"        # Authentication token (optional).
+    token = "your_token"          # Authentication token for secure communication (optional).
-    keepalive_period = 20       # Specify keep-alive period in seconds. (optional, default: 20 seconds)
+    keepalive_period = 20         # Interval in seconds to send keep-alive packets.(optional, default: 20 seconds)
     nodelay = false               # Enable TCP_NODELAY (optional, default: false).
     channel_size = 2048           # Tunnel channel size.
 Excess connections are discarded.
 Only for tcp and ws mode (optional, default: 2048).
     connection_pool = 8           # Number of pre-established connections.
 Only for tcp and ws mode (optional, default: 8).
     log_level = "info"            # Log level ("panic", "fatal", "error", "warn", "info", "debug", "trace", optional, default: "info").
     mux_session = 1               # Number of mux sessions for tcpmux. (optional, default: 1).
     mux_version = 1               # The tcpmux protocol version.
 Acceptable values are 1 or 2.
 Version 2 may include additional features or optimizations. (optional)
     mux_framesize = 32768         # 32 KB.
 The maximum size of a frame that can be sent over a connection. (optional)
     mux_recievebuffer = 4194304   # 4 MB.
 The maximum buffer size for incoming data per connection. (optional)
     mux_streambuffer = 65536      # 256 KB.
 The maximum buffer size per individual stream within a connection. (optional)
+    sniffer = false               # Enable or disable network sniffing for monitoring data. (optional, default false)
+    web_port = 2060               # Port number for the web interface or monitoring interface. (optional, default 2060).
+    sniffer_log = "backhaul.json" # Filename used to store network traffic and usage data logs. (optional, default backhaul.json)

     ports = [ # Local to remote port mapping in this format LocalPort=RemotePort (mandatory).
         "4000=5201", # Bind to all local ip addresses.